stan-alam/Data_Structures/general_Algo/cmgDSA/01/notes.md

 There are four operations used on arrays :

+**READ**

-	* READ : reading refers to looking something up from a particular spot within the data structure.
+    reading refers to looking something up from a particular spot within the data structure.
 Meaning looking up the value at the particular index.

+**SEARCH**

-	* SEARCH : Searching refers to looking for a particular value within data structure.
+    Searching refers to looking for a particular value within data structure.
 With an array, this would mean looking to see if a particular value exists within the array, and at which index it is at.

+**INSERT**

-	* INSERT : Insertion refers to adding another value to a data structure.
+    Insertion refers to adding another value to a data structure.
 	With an array, this would mean adding a new value to an additional slot within the array.

+**DELETE**

-	* DELETE : Deletion refers to removing a value from the data structure.
+    Deletion refers to removing a value from the data structure.
 	For an array this would mean removing on of the values of the array.

 ## When measuring how "fast" an operation takes, we do not refer to how fast the operation takes in terms of time, but instead in how many steps it takes.